Pregnancy testing prior to vaccination

 The British Fertility Society and Association of Reproductive and Clinical Scientists have produced a document addressing questions asked about COVID-19 vaccines and fertility.
 This states that there is absolutely no evidence, and no theoretical reason that any of the vaccines can affect the fertility of women or men.

-Public Health England state that there is no need to avoid getting pregnant after COVID-19 vaccination.
+UK Health Security Agency (UKHSA) state that there is no need to avoid getting pregnant after COVID-19 vaccination.
 They go on to advise that there is no evidence that COVID-19 vaccines have any effect on fertility or the chances of becoming pregnant after vaccination.

 Vaccination during pregnancy

 The Green book advises that there is no known risk associated with giving inactivated, recombinant viral or bacterial vaccines or toxoids during pregnancy.
-Since inactivated vaccines cannot replicate, they cannot cause infection in either the mother or the fetus.
-Although AstraZeneca COVID-19 vaccine contains a live adenovirus vector, this virus is not replicating so will not cause infection in the mother or the fetus.
-UKTIS have produced a monograph on the use of non-live vaccines in pregnancy which provides further information.
+Since inactivated vaccines cannot replicate, they cannot cause infection in either the mother or the foetus.

 Termination of pregnancy following inadvertent immunisation should not be recommended.